-We saw from other documentation that one person was beginning to manage their financial affairs for themselves by learning to use online banking and that another person made their own healthcare appointments with the doctor and dentist although they knew they could ask for staff support if they required this.
+We saw that staff sought to help people to maximise their independence.
+For example at this location we saw that one person was managing aspects of their own treatment such as monitoring sugar levels and diet.
+Where people needed help with mobility we saw that suitable aids or equipment were available.
+An adapted "wet room" bathroom had been created.
 We saw that people's families were encouraged to be involved in and consulted about their care wherever possible and that people who lived in the home were encouraged and supported to make overnight visits to family where this was possible.